Just this past week I heard from my dear reader Penny who is frustrated in the face of needing to purchase a new dishwasher. She writes:

 Don’t miss: Best Inexpensive™ Toasters and Countertop Oven

 IKEA has six dishwashers to choose from, ranging in price from $245 to $935, plus shipping—my pick for Best Inexpensive™ Dishwashers.

 While IKEA is my newest Best Inexpensive™ pick for all kitchen appliances, it is important to know that IKEA products are designed for European standards when it comes to scaling.
 While they meet standard U.S. measurements for kitchen spaces, these appliances are designed for compact living conditions.
 For this reason alone, Harold and I did not opt for IKEA appliances in our otherwise new IKEA kitchen.
 Our space is large and in the interest of scale, investment and resale, we opted for a Fisher & Paykel Double Dishdrawer.

 Our son remodeled his kitchen in the past year and he went with IKEA all the way—from cabinets to lighting, appliances, and hardware, too.
 It’s a dream kitchen, for sure.
 A man with exquisite design abilities and high standards, he couldn’t be happier with his choices—especially the IKEA dishwasher.
 Given his personal standard for excellence, I would offer his 5-star review as one you can rely on with confidence.

 It’s not too late!
 Father’s Day 2018 Gift Guide

 While you can purchase all IKEA products online, I suggest you make a trip to the nearest IKEA store if you are able.
 Talk to the people in the kitchen department.
 Look at the entire line of appliances, then prepare to be amazed.

 Stay tuned: I will be posting before, during and after photos of our big kitchen remodel very soon.

-Friday on the blog: Free Stuff to Do with Kids this Summer
+PREVIOUSLY: Free Stuff to Do with Kids this Summer